 - Where: Arjuna's Penance, Mamallapuram, near Chennai, Tamil Nadu.

-Set against the surreal backdrop of Kutch's white salt desert, the Rann Utsav showcases the region's culture and heritage (although it's unfortunately become rather commercial and overcrowded).
-Activities include folk dances and music, food stalls, ATV rides, camel cart rides, paramotoring, meditation, yoga, and trips to surrounding destinations.
+Surrounded by the surreal backdrop of Kutch's white salt desert, the Rann Utsav showcases the region's culture and heritage (although it's unfortunately become rather commercial and overcrowded).
+Activities include folk dances and music, food stalls, ATV rides, camel cart rides, paramotoring, meditation, yoga, and trips to nearby destinations.
 A luxury tent village is constructed on the fringe of the salt desert to accommodate visitors.
 Gujarat Tourism offers package tours.
 Read more about how to visit the Great Rann of Kutch.

 - When: Until February 23, 2020.
 It's best on full moon nights to see the moon shining on the salt.
 (November 12, December 12, January 11 and February 9).